ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Hear the criticism and take action
 - Repeat what you heard back to ensure you understand it
 - Keep a tally each week: how much do people praise or criticize you
-- Have a suggestion box in a highly trafficked area to solicit anonymous feedback
 - Make it not just safe, but natural to criticize you
 - Have management fix-it weeks, similar to engineering bug fix week.
 Get suggestions and that’s what you focus on
 - *Giving impromptu feedback*